This demoreel and images below show environments that I was responsible for as a Level Artist for the videogame Warframe by Digital Extremes.

 For Duviri I started out doing research and development on all the natural related thematics while in constant communication with both the Art Director as well as the Environment Art team who were making the objects I needed.

 On a 100x200m space I tested out both foliage growth and rock formations on multiple environments, ranging from meadows and gardens to forests and swamps.
 Once approved they would first get automatically applied using a scatter system so we could cover and test large environments for gameplay, visuals and performance.
 Later I would go back and adjust most of these placements for optimal story telling and compositional results that best matched my initial tests.
-I ended up doing foliage and rock placements as well as dirt roads and hiking trails on all 3 main islands as well as the Amphitheatre island and the Fractal Pasture in the Undercroft.
-Last but not least, I set up little story telling elements such as patio-tables, plant-clusters, stable-tools, blacksmithing locations, and lounging areas that we could then spread throughout the world.

-Vors Revenge aka New User Experience
+Vors Revenge

-This quest-line was created to replace our former tutorial level.
-It was acompanied with a pre-rendered cinematic introduction followed up with further ingame cutscenes at which point the tutorial starts that take place in environments put together entirely by me, both Level art and most of the general Level Design, exluding the tutorial specific parts.
-It was made using a mix of existing props from the game and as well new ones for which I often created proxies to have something to work with while environment art finalized them.
+It was made using a mix of existing props from the game and new ones for which I created proxies to have something to work with while environment art finalized them.
 Proxies included large seqoia inspired trees and their roots as separate pieces.
-As well as structural debris for the Orokin ruins and background cards for trees.
+Also structural debris for the Orokin ruins and background cards for trees.
 Several other pieces were reused from the Plains of Eidolon, Cetus, Venus and Grineer Forest.
-Several smaller environments towards the end were as well reused from the Grineer Forest set and enchanced to match both quality and story telling of the questline.
-This helped save a lot of time considering it was made with a very small team, which we could then use to focus on the much larger first half of the quest.
+Several smaller environments towards the end were reused from the Grineer Forest set and enchanced to match both quality and story telling of the questline.
+This helped save a lot of time considering it was made with a very small team, which we could then use to prioritize the much larger first half of the quest.

 New War - Driftercamp